 Information is gathered from parents and/or carers and others who know the child using a range of standard clinical tools/questionnaires, and information is elicited from the school where appropriate.

 Some forms will need to be completed and returned to the Clinic Coordinator prior to the appointment.

-The psychologist will review the material provided and invite you to attend a face-to-face consultation.
+The Assistant Psychologist will review the material provided and invite you to attend a face-to-face consultation.
 This may include using some other assessment tools, not already sent out before the meeting.

 The whole range of measures used to screen, both before and during the screening appointment with input from the parents and the school is likely to include:

 - Parental questionnaire including an abbreviated Developmental History Questionnaire

 - SDQ (Strengths and Difficulties Questionnaire, age specific version)

 - SNAP-IV (Swanson, Nolan and Pelham Questionnaire), including the SKAMP (Swanson, Kotkin, Agler, M-Flynn and Pelham Scale)